gordonb3/oikomaticz/INSTALL.md

-# Domoticz
+# Oikomaticz

 Usage:
 ```
-Domoticz [-www <port>]  [-verbose <0|1>]
+Oikomaticz [-www <port>]  [-verbose <0|1>]
           -www <port>   Default is: -www 8080
           -verbose <0|1> (0 is none, 1 is debug)   Default is: -verbose 0
 ```

 Examples:
 ```
-Domoticz            (this is the same as Domoticz -www 8080 -verbose 0)
+Oikomaticz            (this is the same as Oikomaticz -www 8080 -verbose 0)
-Domoticz -www 81 -verbose 1
+Oikomaticz -www 81 -verbose 1
 ```

-If Domoticz and the browser are running on the same system you can connect with http://localhost:8080/ To stop the application: press Ctrl-C in the application screen (not in the browser)
+If Oikomaticz and the browser are running on the same system you can connect with http://localhost:8080/ To stop the application: press Ctrl-C in the application screen (not in the browser)

 Compatible browsers: